colinsheppard/abmutils/README.md

 abmutils
 ========

-## Simple Agent-Based Modeling Framework for java
+## Simple Headless Agent-Based Modeling Framework for java

 This library provides a very simple set of tools useful to developing agent-based models (ABMs).
 The most widely used ABM platform for Java is [Repast](http://repast.sourceforge.net/) which I have found cumbersome to use, especially when the models I implement are too complicated or large to have any need for an interactive graphical display of my agents during simulations.